Boyes-Lab/LAM-ESC-Recombination/README.md

 # LAM-ESC and LAM-Recombination:
 ## Overview

 LAM-ESC and LAM-Recombination are derived from the linear amplification-mediated high-throughput genome-wide translocation sequencing (LAM-HTGTS) assay and employ linear amplification with biotinylated primers targeting J regions across VJ coding junctions or ESC signal joints (SJs).
 Biotinylated amplicons are selectively enriched, ligated to adapters, and further amplified via PCR.
-The resulting products undergo amplicon sequencing, and the sequences are mapped to custom reference databases encompassing all possible (a) IGK/IGL recombination events or (b) IGK/IGL SJs.
+The resulting products undergo amplicon sequencing, and the sequences are mapped using lam_esc_script.py and lam_rec_script.py to custom reference databases encompassing all possible (a) IGK/IGL recombination events or (b) IGK/IGL SJs.

 ## LAM-ESC Script README: